 Soaking.
 Luckily we had bathtubs in both of our Airbnbs.
 After a full day of traipsing around the city in hot weather (not much A/C in Europe) I would get home and run cold water over my feet.
 I would follow that up with a soak in warmish water for 10 minutes*.

 *Epsom salt would’ve taken my soak up a notch.
-Adding a cup or so a warm bath helps with pain and swelling.
+Adding a cup or so to a warm bath helps with pain and swelling.

 Elevation.
 I like to elevate my leg at night to reduce swelling and promote good circulation.
 This was especially necessary when we spent hours walking through the Louvre and touring the Palace of Versailles.